 The NASA/USGS PDS Imaging Node has reprocessed the following data in the Unified Planetary Coordinate (UPC) Database.
 This was necessary because of a change in the archive path structure.MISSION / INSTRUMENT: Mars Odyssey / THEMIS_IR DATA RELEASES: 1- 53Mapped: 557,016 Unmapped:… Read More

 Due to problems at the Goldstone DSN complex, the bundle of command sequences generated for Sol 1180 could not be sent to MSL.
 So the rover performed minimal activities on Sol 1180, as expected in “runout” mode.
 The good news is that the rover’s batteries are charged… Read More

 The MAHLI wheel imaging planned for Sol 1179 completed nominally, and the initial assessment showed no broken grousers.
 The rover is now poised to begin testing mobility in the dark sand in front of the vehicle, but first a table used onboard to determine when heating is needed must be… Read More

-The IAU Working Group for Planetary System Nomenclature has approved the name Vid Flumina for a channel on Titan.
-For more information, see the IAU Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved names for two craters on Mars: Catota and Dunkassa.
+For more information, see the Gazetteer of Planetary Nomenclature.